Randall Lane (journalist)

-Randall Lane (born 1968) is an American journalist and author who serves as the chief content officer and editor-in-chief of Forbes magazine.
+Randall Lane (born 1968) is an American journalist and author who was the chief content officer and editor-in-chief of Forbes magazine until his firing for cause in July 2026.
 In 2011, Lane created the Forbes 30 Under 30 list.
 Lane is a former editor-at-large for both Newsweek and The Daily Beast.

+In August 2026, he was fired from his position at Forbes after accepting a secret payment of $6,000,000 from the founder of Shook Research.
+Shook had worked with Forbes since 2016 to publish rankings of wealth advisers.

 Early life

 While attending Briarcliff High School in 1985, Lane wrote an article for the New York Times detailing his ordeal of getting tickets for a Bruce Springsteen concert.
 He served as co-editor of his high school's newspaper during this time.

 Career

 Lane edited his college newspaper, The Daily Pennsylvanian at the University of Pennsylvania before interning with The Wall Street Journal.
 Lane received the Columbia Scholastic Press Association’s top non-fiction prize for a 1988 profile he wrote on former Philadelphia mayor Frank Rizzo.

 After leaving college, he was hired as a fact checker for Forbes, and thereafter was promoted to be a staff writer.
 In 1995, when he was 27, he was promoted to Washington Bureau Chief, before leaving to edit three publications, P.O.V., Trader Monthly, and Dealmaker.

 He founded P.O.V. with a Forbes colleague and the publication was considered by AdWeek as its start-up of the year in 1998.

 At Trader Monthly, a bimonthly lifestyle magazine where Lane was the editor-in-chief, Lane created a 30 Under 30 list featuring what his magazine considered the 30 best financial traders at the time.